A change in your sense of smell can be unpleasant and affect how things taste.

 - loss of smell (anosmia)

-- smelling things that aren't there (phantosmia), like smoke or burnt toast
+- smelling things that are not there (phantosmia), such as smoke or burnt toast

 - reduced sense of smell (hyposmia)